ecole-hexagone/wazo-plugin-hubspot/README.md

 - [x] CRM integration in dird (search, lookup, favorites)
     - [ ] Parse phone numbers based on contact / company country (local-based numbers entries)
+    - [ ] Cache results to optimize API quota usage

-A move from private app to marketplace app will be needed for these features:
+A move from private app to marketplace app will be needed for these features and Calling Extension SDK:

-- [ ] CTI from CRM interface (https://github.com/HubSpot/calling-extensions-sdk)
+- [ ] CTI from CRM interface
 - [ ] WebRTC integration in CRM interface
 - [ ] Call events in object timeline
 - [ ] Call records in object timeline

+More about Hubspot's Calling Extension SDK: https://github.com/HubSpot/calling-extensions-sdk

 ## How to install